 - Nobility: 1 to 5%

 - Clergy: 5 to 10%

 - Bourgeoisie (growing middle class): 5 to 10%

 - The Masses: 75 to 85%

-Along with the tier system living conditions during this period consisted of mostly one room houses or huts which would house up to six to eight people.
+Along with the tier system, living conditions during this period consisted of mostly one-room houses or huts which would house up to six to eight people.
 Very little privacy was always the case with these living arrangements.
 There was a very high infant mortality rate.
 Many infants didn’t live to see their first or second birthday.
-People having to live in homes with disease was one of the main reasons for early death.
+People having to live in homes with the disease was one of the main reasons for early death.